-How do I buy photographs or cards?
+How do I buy photographs?

-Fineartamerica offers a choice of papers, from matte to high gloss, along with some special surfaces like canvas texture.
+Fine Art America offers a choice of papers, from matte to high gloss, along with some special surfaces like canvas texture.
 The default paper is "archival matte," with a very smooth matte surface.
 Be sure to specify another paper if you want one.
 All their papers are equally archival, but be advised that dark tones don't print as richly on a matte paper as on glossier paper.
 Therefore, if you want the full impact of rich darks, I think a nice option for photography is the semi-matte photo paper.
 However, if the photograph does not contain deep blacks, such as many of my multiple exposures, then a smooth matte surface like the default "archival matte," or a slightly rougher surface like the "Somerset velvet," are nice choices.
 If you like a high-gloss photographic surface, get the "glossy photo paper."

-I have set my prices in the mid-range of the prices on Fineartamerica.
+I have set my prices in the mid-range of the prices on Fine Art America.
 This makes them a very good buy for archival works of fine art.

 Shipping of Photographic Prints

-Fineartamerica handles the shipping.
+Fine Art America handles the shipping.
 Larger unframed prints will be shipped in mailing tubes.
 It's always a good idea to remove art from tubes promptly so they don't get accustomed to being cylindrical!

 Framing of Photographic Prints

-I always advise custom framing of art works on paper if economically possible, because the outcome is almost always much better.
-The available proportions, mat colors, and frame styles of store-bought frames are rarely ideal, or perhaps even acceptable for any particular image.
+I always advise custom framing of art works on paper if economically possible, because the outcome is always much better.
+The available proportions, mat colors, and frame styles of ready-made store-bought frames are rarely ideal, or perhaps even acceptable, for any particular image.
+For medium to large pieces, allow at least $200 to $400 for conservation framing under glass, depending on size and media.
+Shop around for price, because prices vary considerably, but don't let a 10% or 20% price difference determine your lifetime enjoyment of your art work.

-But the bottom line is: Picture framing is a significant expense, and a well-designed custom frame adds greatly to almost any work of art.
+The bottom line is: Picture framing is a significant expense, and a well-designed custom frame adds greatly to almost any work of art.
 On the other hand, a bad framing job can make even the best artwork look uncomfortable, cheap, or tasteless.
-For medium to large pieces, allow at least $150 to $250 for conservation framing under glass, depending on size and media.
-Shop around for price, because prices vary considerably, but don't let a 10% or 20% price difference determine your lifetime enjoyment of your art work.
+Even (or especially!) experienced picture framers would never attempt to design a frame without the physical components in front of them.